Scriptor/pharen/tutorial.markdown

 ---

 ### About this tutorial {#about}
 This tutorial will you get started with Pharen by writing a bare-bones pastebin.
 Each section is split into a code-centered portion and a more in-depth explanation.
-Every code sample starts with a comment containing the filename the code should go in.
-You can initially skip the in-depth stuff to get something up and running fast, then read the rest later.
+Every code sample starts with a comment containing the filename it should go into.
 The finished code for the pastebin is available [on Github](http://github.com/scriptor/pastebin).

-### Prerequisites {#prerequisites}
-This tutorial is somewhat Unix-oriented and requires knowledge of its command-line.
-For now, there is no installation script for Windows.
-However, most of it is platform-agnostic.

-You will need a text editor and a server that can handle PHP files.
-If you want language integration you can set your editor to use a plugin for another Lisp.
-For example, I currently use VimClojure and have it treat Pharen (.phn) files as Clojure files.

 ### Getting set up {#set-up}
 First, get Pharen from the [download page](/pharen/download.html).
 Then open up a shell, cd into the directory the Pharen files are located and run:

-{% highlight bash %}
+{% highlight sh %}
 $ sudo ./install.sh
 {% endhighlight %}

 This installs the `pharen` command so you can use it from anywhere.

+Note regarding syntax highlighting: There are no editor plugins for Pharen available yet.
+For now, you can configure your editor to use another lisp's highlighting for Pharen.
+For example, to have Vim treat Pharen files (.phn) as Clojure files (.clj), add the following to your .vimrc:

+{% highlight sh %}
+au BufNewFile,BufRead *.phn set filetype=clojure
+{% endhighlight %}*

 ### Hello world {#hello-world}
 Open a text editor (any should work) and enter the following code: